-Term Definition

-Sound power level The total sound emitted by a source

-Sound pressure level The amount of sound at a specified point

-Decibel [dB] The measurement unit of sound

-A Weighted decibels [dB(A]) The A weighting is a frequency filter applied to measured noise levels to represent how humans hear sounds.
+Term Definition Sound power level The total sound emitted by a source Sound pressure level The amount of sound at a specified point Decibel [dB] The measurem ent unit of sound A Weighted decibels [dB(A]) The A weighting is a frequency filter applied to measured noise levels to represent how humans hear sounds.
 The A-weighting filter emphasises frequencies in the speech range (between 1kHz and 4 kHz) which the human ear is most sensitive to, and places less emphasis on low frequencies at which the human ear is not so sensitive.
-When an overall sound level is A-weighted it is expressed in units of dB(A).

-Decibel scale representation increase in the in the sound er level correspon ale is logarithmic in order to produce a better of the response of the human ear.
-A 3 dB sound pressure level corresponds to a doubling nergy.
-A 10 dB increase in the sound pressure ads to a perceived doubling in volume.
+When an overall sound level is A- weighted it is expressed in units of dB(A).
+Decibel scale The decibel scale is logarithmic in order to produce a better representation of the response of the human ear.
+A 3 dB increase in the sound pressure level corresponds to a doubling in the sound energy.
+A 10 dB increase in the sound pressure level corresponds to a perceived doubling in volume.
+Examples of de cibel levels of common sounds are as follows: 0dB(A) Threshold of human hearing 30dB(A) A quiet country park 40dB(A) Whisper in a library 50dB(A) Open office space 70dB(A) Inside a car on a freeway 80dB(A) Outboard motor 90dB(A) Heavy truck pass-by 100dB(A) Jackhammer/Subway train 110 dB(A) Rock Concert 115dB(A) Limit of sound permitted in industry 120dB(A) 747 take off at 250 metres Frequency [f] The repetition rate of the cycle measured in Hertz (Hz).

-·

-0dB(A) Threshold of human hearing

-30dB(A) A quiet country park

-40dB(A) Whisper in a library

-50dB(A) Open office space

-70dB(A) Inside a car on a freeway

-80dB(A) Outboard motor

-90dB(A) Heavy truck pass-by

-100dB(A) Jackhammer/Subway train

-110 dB(A) Rock Concert

-115dB(A) Limit of sound permitted in industry

-120dB(A) 747 take off at 250 metres

-Frequency [f] The repetition rate of the cycle measured in Hertz (Hz).
 The frequency corresponds to the pitch of the sound.
 A high frequency corresponds to a high pitched sound and a low frequency to a low pitched sound.
 Equivalent continuous sound level [L {eq}] The constant sound level which, when occurring over the same period of time, would result in the receiver experiencing the same amount of sound energy.

-Insertion loss Reduction in noise by inserting a barrier between the source and receiver

-L {max} The maximum sound pressure level measured over the measurement period

-L {min} The minimum sound pressur measurement period sound pressure level measured over the period

-L 10 The sound pressure level exceeded for 10% of the measurement period.
+Insertion loss Reduction in noise by inserting a barrier between the source and receiver L {max} The maximum sound pressure level measured over the measurement period L {min} The minimum sound pressure level measured over the measurement period L 10 The sound pressure level exceeded for 10% of the measurement period.
 For 10% of the measurement period it was louder than the L{10} .

 Term Definition L 90 The sound pressure level exceeded for 90% of the measurement period.
 For 90% of the measurement period it was louder than the L{90} .
 Ambient noise The all-encompassing noise at a point composed of sound from all sources near and far.
 Background noise The underlying level of noise present in the ambient noise when extraneous noise (such as transient traffic and dogs barking) is removed.
 The L90 sound pressure level is used to quantify background noise.
 Traffic noise The total noise resulting from road traffic.
-The $L{\rm eq}$ sound pressure level is used to quantify traffic noise.
+The L{eq} sound pressure level is used to quantify traffic noise.
 Day The period from 0700 to 1800 h Monday to Saturday and 0800 to 1800 h Sundays and Public Holidays.
 Evening The period from 1800 to 2200 h Monday to Sunday and Public Holidays.
 Night The period from 2200 to 0700 h Monday to Saturday and 2200 to 0800 h Sundays and Public Holidays.
 Assessment background level [ABL] The overall background level for each day, evening and night period for each day of the noise monitoring.
 Rating background level [RBL] The overall background level for each day, evening and night period for the entire length of noise monitoring.